bibhas2/stream-js/README.md

-# Quick Stream JS Library
+# The Quick Stream JS Library
 JavaScript Array has filter(), map() etc. methods.
 But they each create a new array.
 This adds unnecessary overhead.
 This stream library attempts to fix that problem.
 It has constant memory complexity.
 Meaning, processing a large array as a stream adds no extra memory overhead.

 In addition to lower memory usage, there are plenty of other benefits to this stream library.